Why Do Cats Lick and Chew Plastic? – 9 Reasons for This Odd Behavior

 Reason No. 5 – That Corn Starch Deliciousness

-It’s the smell, the taste, and the texture that feel fantastic for your cat, so it is bound to love that bio bag right away.
-Moreover, it is completely different than the regular plastic bag it has been playing with, which also makes it somewhat of a novelty!
-Your cat is going to be even more curious to play with it, stretch in it, and, inevitably, lick it!
-Even though the corn starch is going to make a difference, you shouldn’t be worried about your cat eating the bag.
-If this happens, the situation is entirely different.
-We’ll get to that right away.
+The smell, taste, and texture feel fantastic for your cat, so it is bound to love that bio bag immediately.
+Moreover, it is entirely different from the regular plastic bag it has been playing with, making it a novelty.
+Your cat will be even more curious to play with it, stretch in it, and, inevitably, lick it.

 Reason No. 6 – Those Tasty Lubricants